thackmann/Distanced/README.md

 # Distanced
 Distanced is a bioinformatics tool that accurately estimates diversity of ribosomal DNA sequences within microbial communities.
 Estimating diversity has been a perennial challenge because sequencing error creates artefactual sequences and inflates diversity.
 Distanced overcomes this problem by correcting values of mean pairwise distance, a measure of within-sample diversity, for the expected increase after sequencing.

+Distanced can be run using Distanced_script.R.
+It requires DNA sequence reads (fastq format) that have been processed to remove chimeras and contaminants.
+This version also requires reference sequences for alignment and to check accuracy.
+Other scripts provided are for processing or to reproduce analyses with other bioinformatics tools, as described in a submitted manuscript.